TheJelmega/prog-lang/design/README.md

 ```

 An octal literal represents an integer value written as a sequence of octal values ranging from 0 to 7.
-Curently an octal literal is limited to 43 digits, with the upper digit of these being limited in the range 0 to 3, so not to overflow the maximum value of a 128-bit type.
+Currently an octal literal is limited to 43 digits, with the upper digit of these being limited in the range 0 to 3, so not to overflow the maximum value of a 128-bit type.

 #### Examples
 ```